Carno F.C.: 2019 onwards

 The 2019 season has seen the biggest changes at Carno FC in many years.
 Manager Chris Davies stepped down and the club struggled to find a successor.
 A number of players followed Davies out the door to add to the worries at the Ty Brith.
 Eventually Gwynfor Edwards stepped in during a tough spell in which a few players came in and out.
 After nine games he was replaced with manager Gary Jones.
-Following the disruption of Covid 19 the 2020/21 saw the club relegated to Tier 3.
+Following the disruption of COVID-19 the 2020/21 saw the club relegated to Tier 3.
 The club prior to relegation was the longest serving (continuously) club at Tier 3 in Wales.
 Gary Jones stepped down as manager.

 Paul Canning, who had previously managed the Reserve side at the club, took on the managerial role and the club are currently competing in Tier 4.

+Paul Canning stepped down at the start of the 2023/24 season.
+He was temporarily replaced by Sam Hamer and the managerial full time position was eventually filled by Callum Breese and Keiran Beaton.

 Reserves

 Carno formed a reserve team in the 2006/07 season.
 It began in the Montgomeryshire League Division 2.
 The first chance at silverware was in the 2007/08 season where Carno were defeated 4–2 by Llansantffraid Reserves in the Village Cup at Llansantffraid.
 Carno secured promotion to Montgomeryshire League Division 1 in 2009/10.

 A change of league in 2014/15 saw the Reserves enter the Mid Wales League (south).
 It was an historic season with a 4th place league position secured, Carno faced league champions, Rhayader Town FC Reserves, in the League Cup final at Llanidloes Town's Victoria Avenue.
 The game ended 1–1 and Carno prevailed 5–4 on penalties with Harry Bastable scoring the winning penalty, securing the first trophy for the Reserves.
 The 2015/16 season saw the Reserves finish 7th in the League and fall at the first hurdle in their defence of the League Cup.

 The decision was made to return to the Montgomeryshire League for the 2016/17 season.

 The Reserve team folded before the start of the 2018/19 season after struggling the previous season to find players.